Kingdom: API Abuse

 A requirement that the specification justifies in the following way:

-"The EJB architecture allows an enterprise bean instance to be a network socket client, but it does not allow it to be a network server.
-Allowing the instance to become a network server would conflict with the basic function of the enterprise bean-- to serve the EJB clients."
+"The Enterprise Beans architecture allows an enterprise bean instance to be a network socket client, but it does not allow it to be a network server.
+Allowing the instance to become a network server would conflict with the basic function of the enterprise bean— to serve the Enterprise Beans clients."

 References